Durong, Queensland: History

 Durong Provisional School opened on 3 September 1923.
 On 7 November 1927, it became Durong State School.
 The school closed briefly in 1928 due to low student numbers.
-The closure of Boondooma State School in 1968 enabled Durong State School to be renamed Boondooma State School in 1970, which closed on December 1999.
+The closure of Boondooma State School in 1968 enabled Durong State School to be renamed Boondooma State School in 1970, which closed in December 1999.
 The school was at 9359 Mundubbera Durong Road in neighbouring Boondooma.

 Durong South State School opened on 24 May 1925.

 The Durong Public Hall opened on Saturday 14 April 1934.
 It replaced a smaller building one quarter of the size.